Lyznfin/Program-Simple-Sistem-Pakar/README.md

 To determine which combination of dominant personality fit the most based on the MTBI personality combination (INTJ, ESTP, etc).

-You can always add more question and adjust its weight for more accuracy.
+You can always adjust the questions and its weight for more accuracy.